Dusty Rhodes (outfielder): 1954 World Series star

 Rhodes was not needed in Game 4.
-Irvin's two hits and two runs batted in helped seal a 7–4 victory for the Giants, and a four-game Series sweep.
+Irvin's two hits and two runs batted in helped seal a 7–4 victory for the Giants, and a four-game Series sweep, their first Fall Classic title since 1933.
 Rhodes had gone to the plate seven times, collected four hits (including two homers) and a base on balls, scored two runs, and driven in seven.
 His World Series on-base plus slugging percentage was 2.381.

 Said his Hall of Fame manager, Leo Durocher: "He thought he was the greatest hitter in the world, and for that one year, I never saw a better one.
 The best pinch hitter I ever saw, no contest.
 Every time we needed a pinch hit to win a ballgame, there was Dusty Rhodes to deliver it for us."

 Roy Campanella, the Brooklyn Dodger catcher, said of Durocher and his penchant for using Rhodes: "If they have to pinch hit Rhodes for Irvin, they must be hurting."
 But Mays mocked this assumption in his autobiography; he considered Rhodes to be a "fabulous hitter".
 Mays said, the first time he met Rhodes, he overheard him telling another player, "You could drink in this weather and you could play ball in this weather.
 Some guys can't do either, but I can do both."

 Despite his reputation for being a partier off the field, Rhodes held Durocher's respect because Durocher could count on him to be ready to play every day.